kingaa/serrapilheira/index.md

 ----------------------

-## Module description
+## Mini-course description

-This module introduces statistical inference techniques and computational methods for dynamic models of epidemiological systems.
+This mini-course introduces statistical inference techniques and computational methods for dynamic models of epidemiological systems.
-The course will explore deterministic and stochastic formulations of epidemiological dynamics and develop inference methods appropriate for a range of models.
+The course explores deterministic and stochastic formulations of epidemiological dynamics and develop inference methods appropriate for a range of models.
-Special emphasis will be on exact and approximate likelihood as the key elements in parameter estimation, hypothesis testing, and model selection.
-Specifically, the course will cover sequential Monte Carlo and synthetic likelihood techniques.
+Special emphasis is placed on exact and approximate likelihood as the key elements in parameter estimation, hypothesis testing, and model selection.
-Students will learn to implement these in **R** to carry out maximum likelihood and Bayesian inference.
-Knowledge of the material in Module 1 is assumed.
-Students new to **R** should complete a [tutorial](https://kingaa.github.io/R_Tutorial/) before the module.
+Students new to **R** should complete a [tutorial](https://kingaa.github.io/R_Tutorial/).

 ----------------------